kds14/chat-game/README.md

 ## Getting Started

+The node version of this is hosted here: http://35.237.122.227:3000/

-Navigate to the chat-game folder in a terminal and type
+If you want to test this version, navigate to the chat-game folder in a terminal and type

 bundle install